-- (h) Recurring failures of structures, systems and components important to safety; - (i) Unavailability of structures, systems and components; - (j) Frequency of enforcement actions.

-3.23029.
+- 3.230.
 These indicators could be used as a basis for informing authorized parties of the need to make safety improvements, and as a basis for establishing the frequency of inspections for any particular authorized party.
 The regulatory body should require authorized parties to pay attention to indicators of degraded safety performance.
-This focus on indicators and the underlying performance issues should contribute to the enhancement of a strong safety culture in the authorized party.

-3.230 Different methods may be used in establishing or modifying an inspection programme, and its associated priorities, to achieve the objectives of regulatory inspections.
-The regulatory body should consider the following:

-- (a) The results of previous inspections; - (b) The safety analysis performed by the authorized party and the results of regulatory review and assessment; - (c) The use of performance indicators or any other systematic method for assessment of the safety performance of the authorized party; - (d) Operating experience and lessons learned from operating the facility or conducting the activity, and from similar facilities and activities in the State and in other States, as well as results of research and development; - (e) Inspection programmes of the regulatory bodies in other States.
+This focus on indicators and the underlying performance issues should contribute to the enhancement of a strong safety culture in the authorized party. - 3.231.
+Different methods may be used in establishing or modifying an inspection programme, and its associated priorities, to achieve the objectives of regulatory inspections.
+The regulatory body should consider the following: - (a) The results of previous inspections; - (b) The safety analysis performed by the authorized party and the results of regulatory review and assessment; - (c) The use of performance indicators or any other systematic method for assessment of the safety performance of the authorized party; - (d) Operating experience and lessons learned from operating the facility or conducting the activity, and from similar facilities and activities in the State and in other States, as well as results of research and development; - (e) Inspection programmes of the regulatory bodies in other States. - 3.232.

-3.2342.
 The regulatory body should have the capability to undertake inspection activities when necessary; in particular, sufficient inspection resources should be available for reactive inspections.
 For verification of the overall performance of the authorized party, inspections of adequate depth should be conducted in a wide range of subject areas and at appropriate intervals.
-Each planned inspection should have objectives that have previously been specified by the regulatory body to serve to the extent practicable as guidance for inspectors.

-3.23.
-The regulatory body should establish a process of periodically evaluating the findings of inspections, identifying generic safety issues and making arrangements to enable inspectors from various locations or projects to meet to exchange views and discuss the findings and issues.
+Each planned inspection should have objectives that have previously been specified by the regulatory body to serve to the extent practicable as guidance for inspectors. - 3.233.
+The regulatory body should establish a process of periodically evaluating the findings of inspections, identifying generic safety issues and making arrangements to enable inspectors from various locations or projects to meet to exchange views and discuss the findings and issues. - 3.234.

-3.2334.
 The authorized party should be required to keep the regulatory body informed of its schedules for carrying out activities and tests of regulatory interest and should submit or make available to the regulatory body, in a timely manner, the procedures for these activities.
 To facilitate this process, the regulatory body should inform the authorized party well in advance as to which activities and tests it wishes to be kept apprised of and possibly inspect on the site.

-3.2345.
+3.235.
 As part of the inspection programme, on a regular basis the regulatory body should compile and assess data on the performance of authorized parties, the results of the regulatory inspection programme (inspection findings, corrective actions and inspection reports) and trends in these data and results.
 This information should be used to identify potential areas for improvement in the performance of authorized parties and regulatory processes.
 The reports of such assessments and analyses should be shared and communicated within the regulatory body.